IshitaSinhaxF/KMT/README.md

 ### Development Environment

+Agile Development effort employed user-centric design techniques, a sprint based development work-flow and open-source technologies to design and build our Knowledge Management Portal, our implementation of Working Prototype.
+Developers will connect to GitHub source code repository and work on the individual stories in their local environment.
+Before checking in, developers issued a pull request and review the code and merged into a source repository.

 ### Test Environment

+Jenkins retrieved the code from GitHub, built the application, and executed unit tests.
+If all unit tests passed, Docker created a distribution image and uploaded it into a docker hub.
+We employed a moderated CD approach to the test environment nightly to avoid interfering with ongoing functional testing.

 ### Production Environment

+Once Jenkins job successfully created a distribution image then it will automatically deployed it into production.

 ### Source Code Repository

+We used GitHub as a source code repository where developers connect and performs check-in's and check-out's.

 ### Docker Image Repository

+We used Docker Hub to place all our docker images where Jenkins job connects and performs check-in's and check-out's.

 ### Container Model